Dog Fear and Anxiety Behaviour Problems

 Overcoming your dog’s fears, phobias or anxiety

 You adore your dog, and it breaks your heart to see them worried and upset.
-You’d love for them to be able to have more confidence and to cope better in the situations that currently make them feel afraid, frustrated or anxious.
+You’d love for them to feel more confident and to cope better in the situations that currently make them feel afraid, frustrated or anxious.

-My ‘Dog Fear, Phobia and Anxiety Support’ option is designed to empower you to give your dog the support and confidence they need to overcome their concerns using a positive and simple approach.
+My ‘Dog Fear, Phobia and Anxiety Support’ package is designed to give you and your dog the support and confidence needed to overcome their concerns using a positive and simple approach.

 Julie is brilliant.